-Every three months, you'll need to complete your quarterly report and submit contributions on your covered individuals for the previous calendar quarter through MassTaxConnect.
+Every 3 months, you'll need to complete your quarterly report and submit contributions on your covered individuals for the previous calendar quarter through MassTaxConnect.
 Employers must withhold PFML contributions from employees’ paychecks.
 Employers are only required to send an employer contribution if they have 25 or more covered individuals in their workforce.

 Reviewing employee applications

 As an employer, you play an important role in maintaining the integrity of the PFML program by reviewing and providing details about your employees' applications for PFML benefits.

 Once you have an employer account, you will receive an email whenever an employee begins or submits an application for paid family or medical leave benefits.
 Once an application is submitted, you will have 10 business days to review it.
 If you're not able to review an application within 10 business days, the Department will proceed with the approval process using only the information provided.
 Learn more about the review process.